-Virtually all the trails in Switzerland are well marked and signposted.
-Additionally, the difficulty is colour coded, and in several touristic locations, the expected travel time is visible on signposts.
+Virtually all the trails in Switzerland are well-marked and signposted.
+Additionally, the difficulty is color-coded, and in several touristic locations, the expected travel time is visible on signposts.
 Here’s an excellent example of what you can expect:

-Apart from the estimated travel time, each trail will also display its colour-coded difficulty grade.
-The colour coding is in the “pointing arrow” part of the sign.
-Multiple colours will also
+Apart from the estimated travel time, each trail will also display its color-coded difficulty grade.
+The color coding is in the “pointing arrow” part of the sign.
+Multiple colors will also

-Each colour matches a different difficulty level, which the Swiss Alpine Club classifies into a scale from T1 to T6.
+Each color matches a different difficulty level, which the Swiss Alpine Club classifies into a scale from T1 to T6.

 You can read all the details here, but essentially you can divide the scale into two main grading groups: Mountain Hiking and Alpine Hiking.

 - Mountain Hiking: this covers the first three grades, from easy to challenging mountain hiking.
 Yellow signposts mark the most accessible trails.
 (T1).
 White-red-white signposts mark the more difficult mountain Hikes (T2 and T3).
 While not exposed, T3 trails can already be physically demanding.

 - Alpine Hiking: this group covers the remaining categories, T4, T5, and T6.
 These are the most demanding hikes in terms of fitness and the riskiest ones with exposed sections, glaciers, or cliffs.
 Climbing and Climbing gear may be required, and good orientation and terrain-reading skills are needed as you may find yourself navigating terrain where there is no trail.
 All the trails in this group display white-blue-white color marks

 In practical terms, you should avoid the white-blue-white trails unless you are a very experienced hiker and know the type of terrain you are getting into.